rism-digital/muscat-guidelines/default/en/source_691.md

 or if it refers directly to the source in question.
 You can also enter references to modern editions connected with the source and references to watermark literature.

-Note that information from a catalog of works is entered in the field **Catalog of works (690)**.
+Note that information citing a catalog of works number is entered in the field **Catalog of works (690)**.

 Use this field if you wish to indicate that a printed edition is not mentioned in a volume from RISM series A/I or a B volume (deest).